ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     return None
 ```

-We included an additional parameter, `clear`, where we will be able to define if we want to clear the log previous to text insertion, or we want to keep previous messages.
+We included an additional parameter, `clear`, where we will be able to define if we want to clear the log before text insertion or keep previous messages.
 Keeping logs for certain messages is important since the user might want to scroll over the entire log to check the specific output messages for a given step.

 #### 3.4.4 Text entries
 A text entry can be defined using the `CTkEntry` method.
 Whenever the user inputs a value, it gets registered as a variable of our choice, which we can use at any time during the execution.